code365opensource/microsoft.copilot.toolkit/README.md

 PS > New-DeclarativeAgent -name "Product Copilot" -instructions "You are an experienced product manager, you help users to ideation, planning, and delivering great product from zero to one." -starterPrompts "Write PM spec, Please help me write spec about the idea below`n"

+You can also specify the starter prompts parameter to provide a prompt for the user to start the conversation.
+It is up to 6 prompts, and the parameter is a string array.
+You can specifiy multiple prompts by using -starterPrompts "Prompt1", "Prompt2", "Prompt3".

-This example creates a Declarative Agent app package named "Product Copilot" with the instructions "You are an experienced product manager, you help users to ideation, planning, and delivering great product from zero to one." and a starter prompt "Write PM spec, Please help me write spec about the idea below".
+Each prompt can split by a camma to get the title and text.
+In this example, the starter prompt is "Write PM spec, Please help me write spec about the idea below", so the title is "Write PM spec" and the text is "Please help me write spec about the idea below".